DanteUkraine/playwright-elements/README.md

 ## Build in selector helpers

 ### And

-Method `and<T extends WebElement, R extends WebElement>(this: R, element: string | T): R` helps to use multiple selectors to find one element.
+The `and(this: R, element: string | T): R` method allows you to combine multiple selectors to refine the search for a single element.

 ```ts
 import { $ } from "playwright-elements";